-The existence of the line as a functional unit (LAAFU) in the Voynich Manuscript stands as a stumbling block for linguistic attempts to explain the text.
+The existence of line patterns in the Voynich Manuscript stands as a stumbling block for linguistic attempts to explain the text.
 For how can the container of a text alter its properties?
 I believe the answer may spring from the nature of a language as it takes its first baby steps into literacy.

 Though we might expect certain differences at the beginning and ends of paragraphs or sentences, due to possible patterns in sound or meaning at these points, we should not expect such a thing to occur on lines.
 For a line is an artifact of the text as written down, and it is not a linguistic fact in itself.
 Characteristics based on the line recur according to the width of the parchment, and should that width shrink or grow, so too must the interval of the characteristics.
 The same goes where a drawing causes the line length to be shorter.